-- 'Strong' exposures demonstrate a strong capacity to meet financial commitments, with negligible or low probability of default. - 'Good' exposures demonstrate a good capacity to meet financial commitments, with low default risk. - .
-'Satisfactory' exposures require closer monitoring and demonstrate an average to fair capacity to meet financial commitments, with moderate default - 'Sub-standard' exposures require varying degrees of special attention and default risk is of greater concern. - 'Credit-impaired' exposures have been assessed as impaired.
+- 'Strong' exposures demonstrate a strong capacity to meet financial commitments, with negligible or low probability of default or low levels of expected loss. - · 'Good' exposures demonstrate a good capacity to meet financial commitments, with low default risk. - · 'Satisfactory' exposures require closer monitoring and demonstrate an average to fair capacity to meet financial commitments, with moderate default - 'Sub-standard' exposures require varying degrees of special attention and default risk is of greater concern. - 'Credit-impaired' exposures have been assessed as impaired.